maiabe/maiabe.github.io/projects/UHvibe.md

   - Meteor
   - Software Engineering
   - Web application
-summary: In my ICS 314 Software Engineering class, my group created a web application for University of Hawaii students.
+summary: In my ICS 314 Software Engineering class, my group and I created a web application for University of Hawaii students.
 ---